MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

 of a one table as the filtered view of another table, possibly with a different schema, retention policy, etc.

-By default, failure to run the update policy does not affect the ingestion of data to the source table.
+By default, failure to run the update policy doesn't affect the ingestion of data to the source table.
 The update policy can also defined as **transactional**, in which case a failure to run the update policy forces the ingestion of data to the source table to fail as well.
 (Care must be used when this is done,